Best of the Fest: Assembly Hall, Edinburgh, 2012

 In June and July 2020, Cruttenden was a guest twice for the Boatshow Comedy Quiz hosted by Rich Wilson.
 Cruttenden has a knack of being extremely funny when upset and this occurred because he kept complaining about how difficult the fun quiz was which it wasn’t!

-Cruttenden has an ability to make any situation funny as was proved when he headlined Always Be Comedy Online in July 2020 and appeared again in October 2020.
-He effortlessly entertained with tales from lockdown and I could not stop laughing with him.
+Cruttenden has an ability to make any situation funny as was proved when he headlined Always Be Comedy Online in July 2020, appearing again in October 2020.
+He also headlined Always Be Comedy Online again in January 2021 and appeared for Return of The Craic Online Comedy Club in February 2021.
+He effortlessly entertained with tales from lock down and I could not stop laughing with him.

-One of my favourite current comedians, I just smile when he appears, and I can watch Cruttenden time and time again.
-I look forward to seeing him again soon.
+One of my favourite current comedians, I just smile when Cruttenden appears on stage and I look forward to seeing him again very soon.